Closing-the-Gap-in-NLS-DH/Projects/DOCS/meetings_protocol.md

 ﻿# Protocol of CtG Team Meetings

-# 2023-12-08
+## 2023-12-08

-**Time**: 10:00--11:30 (Berlin)
+**Time**: 10:00–11:30 (Berlin)

 **Participants** (alphabetical): Theodore Beers, Beatrice Gründler, Xenia Kudela, Jonas Müller-Laackman

-Topics discussed

--	DHd abstract  was successfully submitted.
+- Edited DHd abstract was successfully submitted

--	Theo will present CtG in a research colloquium for Arabic DH next Thursday (14.12).
+- Theo will present CtG in a research colloquium for Arabic DH next Thursday (14 Dec.)

 - Workshop

-  -	Done: flyer and catering.
+  - Catering has been arranged
+  - Xenia prepared multiple draft flyers, and the team chose one option
-  -	Still to do:
+  - Promotional text needs to be finalized
-    - Finalization of the text.
-    - Advertisement: invitation email, post blog and social media .
+  - Advertising: invitation email, blog post, and social media
-    - Roll-up:  should follow the pattern of other posters form Arabistik and be done by CeDiS.
+  - Roll-up poster: should follow the pattern of other posters from Arabistik and be produced by CeDiS.
 Xenia will contact them.
-    -	A reminder should be sent to all invited people once we have the workshop materials done.
+  - Reminder should be sent to all workshop invitees once materials are ready

 - Interviews

-  -	Two projects have been contacted, we are waiting for the answers.
-We might have to sent reminders.
+  - Two projects have been contacted; we are waiting for the answers.
+We may need to send reminders.
-  -	We should talk to librarians about the issues of long term data preservation.
+  - Should also speak with librarians about issues of long-term data preservation

 - Database

-  -	Projects added recently were mostly from 2022 or older.
+  - Projects added recently were mostly from 2022 or older
-  -	New projects launched in 23/24 need to be yet researched.
+  - New projects launched in 23–24 need to be investigated
-  -	The amount of research languages almost doubled (not all languages have an ISO code, what could be addressed at the DHd conference).
+  - The number of research languages covered almost doubled (and not all languages have ISO codes; this could be discussed at the DHd conference)
-  -	Arguments for our language focus: our outreach is mainly the SWANA region, but in case we are asked to add projects working with other languages we are open to do so-
+  - Arguments for our focus on certain languages: our outreach is mainly in the SWANA region, but in case we are asked to add projects working with other languages we are open to do so
-  -	Idea: adding a Japanese or Chinese project to check if the encoding will work.
+  - Idea: adding a Japanese or Chinese project to check if the encoding will work

-- SHK - we should start a process of hiring a SHK to help out with adding new projects.
+- SHK: we should start the process of hiring a SHK to help with adding new projects

 - Website

-  -	 We should create a static version:
+  - Working on creating a fully static version
-    - Conflict file, environment variable.
+  - Static mode could be set via config file or environment variable
-    - Wayback Machine Internet Archive: We could save our project once a month.
-Additionally, we could save all the links we have in the database alongside with our project and offer it as a service.
-We still have to make sure that such practice is legal and find an API for automatic archiving since we have over 1200 links.
+  - Wayback Machine (Internet Archive): we should snapshot our own project site periodically.
+Additionally, we could save all the links we have in the database, to preserve a better record of those projects.
+We need to make sure that such a practice would be legal, and to find an API for automatic archiving, since we have over 1,200 links.
-  -	Timeline should be recreated.
+  - Timeline should be reimplemented

-- Idea for experts’ database:  list with names that can be filtered by language and project - legal questions.
+- Idea for experts' database: list with names that can be filtered by language and project (again, legal questions)

-- Visualizations - first to be implemented will be a Vega Edge Bundling Chart containing project relations, other possible charts: Alluvial, Bubble, Sunburst.
+- Visualizations: next to be implemented will be a Vega edge bundling chart containing project relations.
+Other possible charts: alluvial, bubble, sunburst.

 - Schema

-  -	We should start adding ORCHID pages of contact people.
+  - Should start adding ORCID pages of contact people
-  -	Schema update: a Boolean value “maintained” should be added to address the difference between the founding time and the general existence span of a project.
+  - To add to schema: a boolean value, `maintained`, should be added to address the difference between the funding time and the general time of activity of a project

-- Blog – the topics of upcoming posts will be: link-checking workflow (Theo), Taxonomy (Xenia), Use of AI in the field of multilingual DH (Xenia).
+- Blog: topics of upcoming posts will be our link-checking workflow (Theo), keyword taxonomy (Xenia), and use of AI in the field of multilingual DH (Xenia).

-- Data in RDF and CSV formats - scheduled for a later date (XML Notation for RDF).
+- Data in RDF and CSV formats: scheduled for later follow-up

+  - We should probably use the XML-based syntax option for RDF, rather than Turtle

-- Next meeting: 22.12.2023, 10 AM.
+- Next meeting: 22 Dec., 10:00

 ## 2023-11-17